Uncategorized Updated 09/04/2026 · 18 min read

 Distinguish between national and cantonal holidays

-The annual number of working days in Switzerland fluctuates between 250 and 255 daysDepending on the canton and leap year, this amounts to about 20.8 to 21.25 days per month.
+The annual number of working days in Switzerland varies between 250 and 255 days.
+Depending on the canton and leap year, this works out to around 20.8 to 21.25 days per month.

 The importance for your personnel planning

-Calculate part-time models proportionally
+Calculate part-time models pro rata

 • A practical example: 22 working days × 0.60 = 13.2 target working days.